Martin Clunes cruises through Pacific for new ITV travel series

 The three-part ITV series is said to have been inspired by a book given to Clunes as a child by his father, documenting the Kon-Tiki expedition across the Pacific.

-The first episode, due to be broadcast on January 13, heads to French Polynesia – a collection of 118 islands and atolls scattered over a vast area of 1.5 million square miles – taking in Tahiti, Rangiroa, Tetiaroa and the Marquesas Islands.
+The first episode, broadcast on January 13, heads to French Polynesia – a collection of 118 islands and atolls scattered over a vast area of 1.5 million square miles – taking in Tahiti, Rangiroa, Tetiaroa and the Marquesas Islands.

-Viewers will see him travelling on passenger-freighter Aranui 5, which serves all six inhabited islands in the Marquesas, and speaking with the local Polynesian crew on board.
+Viewers see the actor travelling on passenger-freighter Aranui 5, which serves all six inhabited islands in the Marquesas, and speaking with the local Polynesian crew on board.

 Clunes said: “For centuries we’ve been sold the idea that paradise on earth is here in the Pacific Islands.
 But in our uncertain, changing world, how much of that paradise is left, and how long can it survive?